andmaj/ttlcheck/README.md

 # ttlcheck
 Looking for irregular TTL modifier middleboxes with help of Planetlab

-** You need to fill ssh_needs folder with your ssh key for Planerlab and change slice_name in scan.py if necessary **
+**You need to fill ssh_needs folder with your ssh key for Planetlab and change slice_name in scan.py if necessary **

 ## Usage